Fusion1013/CobaltMagick/README.md

 Magick plugin for Spigot.
 Adds a powerful spellcasting system inspired by the game Noita.

+There are currently over 50 spells and more are in development.

 ![2021-12-17_00 38 26](https://user-images.githubusercontent.com/35802522/146464900-c004f268-6ab9-427f-bda1-d9f65f1da708.png)

 ## Using Magick